drblue9001/blockchain-backpack/website/part5.md

 }
 ```

-We could also implement as an extension contract (as seen in part 2) and store mutable data outside the main item definition.
+We could also implement as an extension contract (as seen in Part 2) and store mutable data outside the main item definition.
 Ethereum is Turing complete, there are a lot of options.

-It's so boring, isn't it?
-Sure, there are a few things that the implementation needs to keep track of: We need to ensure that only attributes marked as modifiable can be changed, and that `GiveItemTo()` clears all modifiable attributes.
+There are a few things that the implementation needs to keep track of: We need to ensure that only attributes marked as modifiable can be changed, and that `GiveItemTo()` clears all modifiable attributes.
 (You can see tests for all of these situations in the python unit tests.)

-### ...But _Should_ We?
+### ...But Should We?

 We should instead ask if this is a good idea.
 I've gone ahead and made this a part of the proof of concept because I'm going for as much decentralization as possible and the removal of all trusted third parties that go down from time to time.
 But I don't think it's the obviously correct thing to do in a real, production ready implementation of a blockchain backpack.